dd32/td-gh-ex/readme.txt

 == Description ==

-Adri is a simple WordPress theme for photographers & bloggers, use it for a travel, food or photography bloging & portfolio.
-Adri can also be use be used for creative agency or photo studio.
-Try it out for free today.
+Adri is a simple WordPress blogging theme focusing on images, use it for a travel, food or photography bloging.

 == Installation ==